Jakob-1870/YetiToCore/README.md

 # How to run the script:

 You can run this script immediately after finishing yeti before erasing, or later on with a Xubuntu USB.
 * Download the .zip on github and transfer it to your offline laptop.
+(It's the green code button up top -> Download ZIP)
 * Extract the folder anywhere.
 * Open the extracted folder.
 Right click the empty space, select Open in Terminal.
 Then paste this command in the terminal: